spellsharp/The_Martian_Chronicles/README.md

 But there is a problem with the way I use the class instance variable(that's what its called if I recall)

 I have decided to forget about creating another class for Fetch.
 It must be a minor mistake and I've spent an entire day on it.
 I don't have much time.
-People are catching up to me.
+Turns out someone has almost finished it.
+I don't want to lag behind.

 - After using the Qt Designer and trying to understand it, I found out that you can create a big layout in which you can place smaller layouts and in those smaller layouts you could add for example a QLabel and a QLineEdit or another widget together for better alignment.